bgermann/cforms2/readme.txt

 = Can I use cformsII with Content Security Policy enabled? =

 You can.
 Most of the JavaScript is included in the HTML head.
 The only form feature depending on inline scripting is redirection to an alternative success page.
 On the Dashboard there is an inline script for the WordPress editor button.
-If you have the JavaScript date picker enabled, some CSS is loaded from ajax.googleapis.com.

 == Upgrade Notice ==